Tongelaar Castle: Van Berchem

-With the Van Berchem family Tongelaar got famous owners from Antwerp.
+With the Van Berchem family Tongelaar acquired famous owners from Antwerp.
 Hendrik van Berchem bought the Heerlijkheid Berchem near Antwerp in 1555.
 Antoon van Berchem, lord of Berchem (1581-1608) married Maria van Bocholtz, and so became the next lord of Tongelaar.
 Their son Hendrik II van Berchem (1609-1635) married Isabelle Roevelasca (?-1629).
 Their son Hendrik III van Berchem (1611-1673) succeeded them in Berchem in 1635.

 Floris van Berchem (1615-1687), younger son of Henri III inherited Tongelaar, but was also mayor of Antwerp.
 He married Anne Placide 't Serclaes.
 They had a son Henri Antoine van Berchem (?-1729) Lord of Tongelaar.
 He embraced Jansenism and wrote books about religion.
 He died in Utrecht, and might have lived at Tongelaar.
 With his wife Agathe Clémence Kieffel, he had a daughter Marie Anne Florence Thérèse van Berchem (?-1697) heiress of Tongelaar.
 There is a sumptuous funeral monument for her in the chapel of the Sint-Jacobsgasthuis in Tongeren.